 Seudah - Festive Meal - One should partake in a festive meal on Purim day.
 The minimum to fulfill this mitzvah requires that one ritually wash one's hands (netillat yadayim), eat bread and then recite the Birkat Hamazon, the Grace after Meals.

 The Purim seudah is often associated with drinking.
 The Talmud says "A person should drink on Purim up to the point where they cannot tell the difference between 'Blessed is Mordechai' and 'Cursed is Haman.'"
 (Megillah 7a and Shulchan Aruch--Code of Jewish Law) - generally, this is interpreted as drinking more than one usually does or enough to make one sleepy.

-(While drinking on Purim is a mitzvah, risking one's life is not.
+(While drinking on Purim is often seen as a mitzvah, risking one's life is never permitted.
 Whether host or guest, it is important to be responsible:

 1-Do not drink and drive.

 2-Beware of underage drinking.
 While Purim is a religious holiday, and underage alcohol consumption is allowed for religious occasions, adults are still responsible for minors.
-Please do not give young people any alcohol beyond the bare minimum of wine, if at all.
-Remember, our children are deeply influenced by our own behavior.)
+Please do not give young people any alcohol beyond the bare minimum of wine, if at all.)

 This Treat was last posted on February 19, 2013.